 I'm already in the Pioneer Tournament, how does this interact with winning the normal tournament?

 Dual victory conditions is a bit of a non-goal.
 We recommend that you either (a) continue in the normal tournament, working on anything you'd like or (b) completely shift to trying this challenge.
 Doing both simultaneously would be hard.

 These companies are large, and as such don't lend their logos easily for publicity.
 We're going to keep them anonymous for the length of this challenge, and offer warm introductions to the winner.

 What's the timeline?

 First submission deadline is May 22nd.
-Final voting on two remaining teams will be announced June 21st.
+The winning team will be announced the week of June 22nd.